Jeannette Hope

 Jeannette Hope is an Australian archaeologist who has worked extensively in Western New South Wales.
-She is a former editor and executive of the journal of the Australian Archaeological Association, and has published extensively on that region as well as issues of gender in archaeology.
+She is a former editor and executive of the journal of the Australian Archaeological Association, and has published extensively on that region and issues of gender in archaeology.
 She did her Bachelor of Science and PhD at Monash University and has been an honorary research associate at the University of Sydney.
 She also has prepared the seminal work on the Aboriginal fish traps at Brewarrina, New South Wales.